SConsul/sconsul.github.io/index.md

 <img style="float: right;height: 30%;width:30%" src="me.jpg">
 Hello World!
 <p style='text-align: justify;'>
 My name is Sarthak Consul, and I'm a senior undergraduate at <a href="http://iitb.ac.in/" target="_blank">IIT Bombay</a> majoring in Electrical Engineering with a minor in Computer Science and Engineering.
-I intend to use this little corner of the internet to give an peek into my mind and share my work experience.
+I intend to use this little corner of the internet to give a peek into my mind and share my work experience.
 </p>
 You can read more about me [here](/about).